Installation

 Cedalion’s development happens in the dev branch.
 The cloned git repository contains the complete development history and maintains the connection to our main repository at GitHub.
 By pulling the recent changes from there or by checking out a commit from the past the cedalion directory can be brought to any desired version.
 The conda environment will then use the checked out version.

-Keep in mind that the cedalion’s dependencies changed over time.
+Keep in mind that cedalion’s dependencies changed over time.
 When pulling recent changes from dev you might need to update or recreate the environment.

 Container Environments